akitasoftware/akita-demo/README.md

 This repository hosts the code for demoing the Akita Agent.
 Before running the demo, please ensure your system meets the following requirements

 ## Prerequisites
-1. **Docker**: Please ensure that you have Docker isntalled on your machine.
+1. **Docker**: Please ensure that you have Docker installed on your machine.
 You can download it from the official [Docker Website](https://docs.docker.com/engine/install/)
 2. **Akita User Account**: You must have an active user account with Akita.
 If you don't have one yet, please [sign up here](https://app.akita.software/login?sign_up)

 ## Getting started